 On April 25, 2022, we reached an agreement to settle breach of contract claims brought by a former customer regarding the sale of products by us in 2016.
 Under the agreement, we will pay \$1.8 million to the customer in specified installments through July 2023.
-Since the \$1.8 million settlement was related to claims made against us prior to March 31, 2022, it was recognized during the three months ended March 31, 2022 and is included in the Other operating expense (income), net line in the Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
+The \$1.8 million settlement is included in the Other operating expense (income), net line in the Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).